mdago/Project_354/README.md

      log in page
   4) Title page?? (everyone should vote on this)
   5) Buy/Sell signals on crossing of moving average and stock prices
+  6) Settings page to change password?
+The interview answers posted by the teacher mentions user AND password management
-  6) CSS Styling of GUI to make it look pretty :)
+  7) CSS Styling of GUI to make it look pretty :)

 These are some task currently requiring working.
 This list may be lengthened or shortened as need be.

-I (Stephen) will be working on the project this weekend and I will be working on:
+Stephen will be working on these tasks:
-  Getting the graph to auto scale to the values of the stock prices Event handling for the radio buttons and check boxes on the right side
+  Getting the graph to auto scale to the values of the stock prices Dynamically updating graph when user selects time span Adjusting auto scale of horizontal axis for time span (daily, weekly or monthly)

 If anyone has any comments, modifications, additions or whatever then feel free to add it here so everyone can see and offer their opinions.